-a.
-Annual Project Reports

-1. Submission Requirement.
-Annual project reports are required for cooperative agreements.9

-2. Content of Annual Project Reports.
+- a.
+Annual Project Reports - 1.
+Submission Requirement.
+Annual project reports are required for both standard and continuing grants. - 2.
+Content of Annual Project Reports.
 Unless otherwise specified in the award, the Research Performance Progress Report (RPPR), as implemented by NSF in Research.gov, must be used for preparation of annual and final annual project reports to address progress in all activities of the project, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
-The recipient shall include subaward activities in annual project reports that are submitted to NSF.

-3. Timing of Annual Project Reports.
+The recipient shall include subaward activities in annual project reports that are submitted to NSF. - 3.
+Timing of Annual Project Reports.
 Annual project reports must be submitted electronically, via Research.gov, no later than 90-days prior to the end of the current budget period to provide sufficient time for review and approval by the cognizant NSF Program Officer.
 The report becomes overdue the day after the end of the current budget period if it has not been submitted by the PI or co-PI and approved by the cognizant NSF Program Officer.

 The report becomes overdue the day after the 90-day period ends.
 Failure to submit timely reports will delay NSF processing of additional funding and administrative actions, including, but not limited to, no-cost extensions.
-Failure to submit timely reports may delay processing of funding increments.
+In the case of continuing grants, failure to submit timely reports will delay processing of funding increments.